Michael Bierut: Pentagram

 In 1990, Bierut became a partner in the New York office of Pentagram after a discussion with partner Woody Pirtle.
 At Pentagram, he has championed the democratization of design to make his design work easily digestable to the viewer.
 Bierut's frequent incorporation of the Helvetica font, known for its legibility and ubiquity, has become a symbol of his projects at Pentagram.

 At Pentagram, Bierut has had numerous clients such as Alliance for Downtown New York, Benetton, the Council of Fashion Designers of America, Alfred A. Knopf, the Walt Disney Company, Mohawk Paper Mills, MillerCoors, the Toy Industry Association, Princeton University, Yale School of Architecture, New York University, the Fashion Institute of Technology, the Brooklyn Academy of Music, the Museum of Sex, and the New York Jets.
 Michael Bierut has done projects like I Want To Take You Higher, an exhibition on the psychedelic era for the Rock and Roll Hall of Fame, and has served as a design consultant to United Airlines.
 In 2006, he developed a new signage and identity for the expanded Morgan Library Museum.
 He has also developed the environmental graphics for the New York Times building, designed for Phillip Johnson's Glass House, and redesigned the magazine The Atlantic.
 Along with that, he has created marketing strategies for William Jefferson Clinton Foundation and developed a new brand strategy and packaging for Saks Fifth Avenue.

 Prior to the 2016 Presidential election, he worked with Pentagram designer Jesse Reed to create the logo for Hillary Clinton's campaign, emphasizing its simplicity and boldness to make it memorable.
 Upon the release of the design, many designers, journalists, and constituents were critical of it but as the campaign released its customizable aspects it was better received, like after the landmark LGBT civil rights case Obergefell v.
 Hodges it was swathed in rainbow colors.
 He later recommended former student Jennifer Kinon as the campaign's design director.

+Bierut and his team at Pentagram collaborated with Tod Williams Billie Tsien Architects to create a typographic architectural installation at the Barack Obama Presidential Center in Chicago.
+Entitled You Are America, the artwork, wrapping two sides of the building, renders an excerpt from Obama's 2015 Selma speech in five-foot-tall concrete letters made using a customized version of Gotham, Obama’s presidential campaign font.

 In early 2025, after 35 years at Pentagram, Bierut reduced his role at the company to part-time consulting partner and advisor.
 In an interview with Creative Factor he stated that he no longer leads a design team or runs his own projects, only providing assistance and guidance to other Pentagram partners.